How The Bible Came Into Existence

 These groupings of papyrus were called a “codex” (plural: “codices”).
-The oldest copies of the New Testament known to exist today are: The Codex Alexandrius and the Codex Sinaiticus in the British Museum Library in London, and the Codex Vaticanus in the Vatican.
+The oldest copies of the New Testament known to exist today are The Codex Alexandrius and the Codex Sinaiticus in the British Museum Library in London, and the Codex Vaticanus in the Vatican.
 They date back to approximately the 300’s AD.
 In 315 AD, Athenasius, the Bishop of Alexandria, identified the 27 Books, which we recognize today as the canon of New Testament scripture.

 In 382 AD, the early church father Jerome translated the New Testament from its original Greek into Latin.
 This translation became known as the “Latin Vulgate”, (“Vulgate” meaning “vulgar” or “common”).
-He put a note next to the Apocrypha Books, stating that he did not know whether or not they were inspired scripture, or just Jewish historical writings which accompanied the Old Testament.
+He put a note next to the Apocrypha Books, stating that he did not know whether or not they were inspired scripture or just Jewish historical writings which accompanied the Old Testament.

-The Apocrypha was kept as part of virtually every Bible scribed or printed from these early days until just 120 years ago, in the mid-1880’s, when it was removed from Protestant Bibles.
+The Apocrypha was kept as part of virtually every Bible scribed or printed from these early days until just 120 years ago, in the mid-1880s, when it was removed from Protestant Bibles.
 No real justification was ever given for the removal of these ancient Jewish writings from before the time of Christ, which had remained untouched and part of every Bible for nearly two thousand years.

 By 500 AD the Bible had been translated into over 500 languages.
 Just one century later, by 600 AD, it has been restricted to only one language: the Latin Vulgate!
 The only organized and recognized church at that time in history was the Catholic Church of Rome, and they refused to allow the scripture to be available in any language other than Latin.
 Those in possession of non-Latin scriptures would be executed!
 This was because only the priests were educated to understand Latin, and this gave the church ultimate power… a power to rule without question… a power to deceive… a power to extort money from the masses.
 Nobody could question their “Biblical” teachings, because few people other than priests could read Latin.
-The church capitalized on this forced-ignorance through the 1,000 year period from 400 AD to 1,400 AD knows as the “Dark and Middle Ages”.
+The church capitalized on this forced ignorance through the 1,000-year period from 400 AD to 1,400 AD known as the “Dark and Middle Ages”.